AndrewZurn/spac-fusion-backend/README.md

  $ gradle buildDocker

 To push docker image to repo:
- $ gradle ???

-To run docker images created from this app:
- $ docker run -d -p 8080:8080 --net=host <images_name>
+ $ docker push awzurn/spac-fusion-api:latest/<TAG>

+To run this locally or in dev (on host platform).
+This will boot up the latest image and a postgres instance.
+  $ docker-compose up (with file for wanted env in current directory).

+Liquibase will also need to be run against that envs db.